phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 template = "second-edition/page.html"
 +++

 The [VGA text mode] is a simple way to print text to the screen.
-In this post, we create an interface that makes its usage safe and simple, by encapsulating all unsafety in a separate module and providing support for Rust's [formatting macros].
+In this post, we create an interface that makes its usage safe and simple, by encapsulating all unsafety in a separate module.
+We also implement support for Rust's [formatting macros].

 [VGA text mode]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode
 [formatting macros]: https://doc.rust-lang.org/std/fmt/#related-macros